apigy/selfstarter/README.md

 ## Background

-After a [rejection from Kickstarter](http://techcrunch.com/2012/10/07/the-story-of-lockitron-crowdfunding-without-kickstarter/), we decided to follow in the footsteps of [App.net](https://app.net/) roll our own crowdfunding tool for [Lockitron](https://lockitron.com).
+After a [rejection from Kickstarter](http://techcrunch.com/2012/10/07/the-story-of-lockitron-crowdfunding-without-kickstarter/), we decided to follow in the footsteps of [App.net](https://app.net/) and roll our own crowdfunding tool for [Lockitron](https://lockitron.com).
 We've been absolutely blown away by the response.
 As a first step in what will hopefully be a long history of giving back, we have decided to open source the crowdfunding platform that got us here.
 Please send questions, comments, or concerns to [hello@lockitron.com](mailto:hello@lockitron.com)!

 Over the past week, a lot of people asked us for help with building their own crowdfunding app.
 This is it.